Why I Think H&M is an Example of a Bad Loyalty Program?

 H&M loyalty program and their spammy email marketing strategy

 If you ever buy in H&M, you’ve probably heard about their rewards program and the H&M Club.
 If not, let me give you an overview of how their rewards program works.

 Then, every purchased thing gives you points which you can later exchange for other discounts and special offers.
-The app is pretty impressive.
+The mobile app is pretty impressive.
 It looks nice, you can shop through it and see your individual profile with the number of collected points and active promotions.

 And that’s the end of the good things.
 Even though the app seems great and the rules are pretty clear, my experience with their loyalty program was very poor.
 And even if it’s been almost a year since their first pitfall, it stays the same and I’m quite sure it’s for keeps.

 The main reason why I turned my back on them right after joining the Club is this:

 Of course now, in the GDPR era, I could easily get rid of these emails and save lots of space on my mailbox.
 But just because I can unsubscribe at any time, doesn’t make it look better.
-If I sign up for a loyalty program or for a newsletter, I have a vision of personalized emails and special offers getting straight into my mailbox.
+If I sign up for a rewards program or for a newsletter, I have a vision of personalized emails and special offers getting straight into my mailbox.
 What did H&M give me instead?
 Lots of SPAM.
 Thank you very much.